-What metrics do the experts use to measure UX effectiveness?
+What metrics and KPIs do the experts use to measure UX effectiveness?

+But which metrics are the most valuable?
+What should you be measuring?
 NPS?
 AOV?
 TPI?
 SUS?
 CUS?
-Come see how many of these UX abbreviations I invented myself in this investigation into how the experts measure UX.
+Come see how many of these abbreviations I invented myself in this investigation into how the experts measure UX.

-It’s all well and good us sitting around in our ivory tower yelling how great UX testing is out of the window to passers-by, but this can only get us so far.
+It’s all well and good us sitting around in our ivory tower yelling how great UX research is out of the window to passers-by, but this can only get us so far.

 Occasionally some of those people look up and yell back, “yeah I know!
 It just makes common sense to make design decisions based on actual human behaviour” but then they often make the following point…

-Metrics are a difficult discussion when it comes to measuring the success, failure of shrugging indifference of your UX.
+Metrics were traditionally a difficult discussion when it comes to measuring the success, failure of shrugging indifference of your UX.
 Every other discipline has it made!

 As we already know, data only shows part of the story.
 Google Analytics can tell you what’s happening but not why it’s happening.
 If you’re only going by analytics, you’re essentially guessing.
 Sure, it can be an educated, highly informed guess – but you won’t know exactly why things are happening on your site until you see real people using it.